RoadrunnerWMC/ndspy/docs/source/tutorials/narc-editing.rst

 extracting a file from it, putting a modified version of the file back into the *NARC* archive, and saving the modified ROM.

-If you've completed the first tutorial (:doc:`tutorial01-editingRom`), this will feel extremely familiar. *NARC*\s are more-or-less like miniature ROMs that only have files and filenames, so the ndspy APIs for ROMs and *NARC*\s are very similar.
+If you've completed the first tutorial (:doc:`rom-editing`), this will feel extremely familiar. *NARC*\s are more-or-less like miniature ROMs that only have files and filenames, so the ndspy APIs for ROMs and *NARC*\s are very similar.

 .. seealso::

     If you haven't tried the first two tutorials yet, I recommend you do so:

-    *   :doc:`tutorial00-gettingStarted`: This tutorial helps you check that you have ndspy installed and set up correctly.
+    *   :doc:`getting-started`: This tutorial helps you check that you have ndspy installed and set up correctly.
-    *   :doc:`tutorial01-editingRom`: This one is written at a slower pace than the other tutorials, and serves as a gentle introduction to help you get a feel for how to use ndspy in general.
+    *   :doc:`rom-editing`: This one is written at a slower pace than the other tutorials, and serves as a gentle introduction to help you get a feel for how to use ndspy in general.

 Opening the NARC